Gangster Land: Production

 In June 14, 2017, it was announced that Jason Patric joined the cast of the film.
+Gangster Land marks the debut of Mel Gibson's son, Milo Gibson, as the lead actor in a movie.

 Release

 The film was released in theaters and on VOD on December 1, 2017.

 Reception

-The film has a 0% rating on Rotten Tomatoes.
+As of 2025, the film has a 4.3 rating on IMDb, based on 1.7K reviews.

 Dennis Harvey of Variety gave the film a negative review and wrote, "Given the gradually upticking arc of his opuses’ IMDb ratings to date, Woodward should finally score a 6 out of 10 sometime next year.
 He’s got the perspiration part down; surely inspiration can’t hold out much longer."

 The Hollywood Reporter also gave the film a negative review and wrote, "Respectable period production values and some recognizable castmembers are no substitute for imagination in this flat crime flick, which steals freely from its predecessors but offers none of their guilty-pleasure thrills."

 Noel Murray of the Los Angeles Times gave a negative review and wrote, "The ideal audience for Gangster Land would be someone who’s never seen The Untouchables or Boardwalk Empire … or, heck, even Guys and Dolls or Bugsy Malone."